SudTechnology/hello-sud-plus-android/project/QuickStart/README_en.md

   <details>
   <summary>Detailed description</summary>

-      1. Refer to SudMGP documentation, SudMGPWrapper, QuickStart, and HelloSud demo (demonstrates multiple scenarios, including custom scenarios).
+      1. Refer to SudGIP documentation, SudGIPWrapper, QuickStart, and HelloSud demo (demonstrates multiple scenarios, including custom scenarios).
       2. Focus on APP UI interaction, functionality support, and implementation.
          For example:
          - Adjusting the size and position of the game view.